MatthewCash/forza-presence/README.md

 Thankfully it can be done on a per-app basis

-Steam players should not have to do this
+Steam/Linux players should not have to do this, but I have only tested with Windows store

 Run this corresponding powershell command for your game